PEER Audit

 JEDI Standard 2.p

-JEDI Standards require that external communications — including websites — use inclusive, accessible language.
-PEER tests content readability and inclusive language alongside structural accessibility.
+JEDI Standards say all public content — including websites — must use inclusive, easy-to-read language.
+PEER tests both readability and inclusive language as part of the audit.

 Content Readability